GoogleCloudPlatform/cloud-run-samples/vpc-sample/run/README.md

-# Using egress and ingress settings to restrict access to services
+# Cloud Run: Using egress and ingress settings to restrict access to services

 A Google Cloud Project is required in order to run the sample.
 The project should have the following API's enabled: